dhiraj1540/Getting-and-Cleaning-Data---Coursera-Course-Project/CodeBook.md

 #

-This code book summarizes the variables in `averages_data.txt`.
+This code book summarizes the variables in `tidy_data.txt`.

 ## Identifiers